jiangjinnan/Dora/README.md

     .Run();
 ```
 #### 4.2 Register a middleware to create an InterceptableServiceProvider
-If we do not want to inject IInterceptable<T> service, we need to make the InterceptableServiceProvider to provide the dependent services.
-This can be achieved by registering a middleware, which can be done by calling the UseInterception method (it is the extension method of IWebHostBuilder interface).
+If we do not want to inject _IInterceptable&lt;T&gt;_ service, we need to make the _InterceptableServiceProvider_ to provide the dependent services.
+This can be achieved by registering a middleware, which can be done by calling the _UseInterception_ method (it is the extension method of _IWebHostBuilder_ interface).
 ```charp
 new WebHostBuilder()
     .UseKestrel()